 What must I do when carrying out workplace surveillance?

-Both pieces of legislation prohibit employers from monitoring their employees through audio, visual, or data-related means, unless they comply with strict requirements to give their employees notice and consult with them about:
+Both pieces of legislation prohibit employers from monitoring employees in the ACT and NSW through audio, visual, or data-related means, unless they comply with strict requirements to give their employees notice and consult with them about:

-- whether it will be continuous or intermittent;
+- Whether it will be continuous or intermittent; and

-- and what the employer may do with that information, including whether they can take adverse action against the employee because of it.
+- What the employer may do with that information, including whether they can take adverse action against the employee because of it.